Snow Mold

 Gray snow mold can be seen after the snow melts in a lawn.
 This is seen after the lawn has had a long period of snow coverage.

-Why Chemical Treatments for Snow Mold are Not Necessary
+Why Chemical Treatments for Snow Mold are Unnecessary

-Snow mold will die very quickly when exposed to sunlight or the area dries out.
-Gray snow mold activity stops when the surface dries out or the temperature exceeds 45° F. Pink snow mold activity may continue during wet weather in the fall and spring, as long as the temperature is between 32° F and 60° F. Gray snow mold is common in Colorado and pink snow mold is not very commonly found in Colorado lawns.
+Snow mold quickly dies when exposed to sunlight or when the area dries out.
+The activity of gray snow mold ceases when the surface dries or the temperature rises above 45Ā°F. In contrast, pink snow mold can remain active during wet weather in the fall and spring, as long as temperatures are between 32Ā°F and 60Ā°F. While gray snow mold is common in Colorado, pink snow mold is rarely found in lawns across the state.

-Symptoms of the snow mold damage appear in the lawn long after the snow mold is no longer active.
-Most homeowners notice the snow mold damage as circular, straw colored patches of lawn that are surrounded by green grass.
-The damaged areas often have a matted appearance and discoloration.
+Symptoms of snow mold damage may appear in the lawn long after the mold is no longer active.
+Homeowners typically notice snow mold damage as circular, straw-colored patches surrounded by green grass.
+The affected areas often have a matted appearance and exhibit discoloration.

 How to Prevent Snow Mold from Causing Damage to a Lawn?

-The damage caused by snow mold is seldom serious.
-If the snow mold is minor the infected areas will be slower to green-up compared to the other parts of the lawn.
-The snow mold dies and sits on top of the grass.
-The dead mold blocks the sunlight from reaching the turfgrass, preventing it from producing chlorophyll.
+The damage caused by snow mold is usually not severe.
+If the snow mold is minor, the affected areas will take longer to green up compared to the rest of the lawn.
+When the snow melts and the snow mold dies, it sits on top of the grass, blocking sunlight from reaching the turf, which prevents it from producing chlorophyll.

-To cure and prevent snow mold damage the homeowner should gently rake the affected areas of the lawn with a leaf rake.
-The raking breaks up the snow mold allowing sunlight to reach the grass.
-The lawn will begin to green-up within a few weeks after the snow mold has been broken up or removed from the top of the grass.
+To treat and prevent snow mold damage, homeowners should gently rake the affected areas with a leaf rake.
+This raking breaks up the snow mold, allowing sunlight to reach the grass.
+The lawn should begin to green up within a few weeks after the snow mold has been disturbed or removed.

-Damage from snow mold tends to be on the north side of properties or in areas where the lawn does not get a lot of direct sunlight.
-Although it is possible in a very snowy and cold winter, south facing slopes usually do not suffer from snow mold damage.
+Damage from snow mold is most likely to occur on the north side of properties or in areas that do not receive much direct sunlight.
+While it is possible for snow mold to develop in very snowy and cold winters, south-facing slopes usually do not suffer from this issue.

 This is what snow mold looks like when it is still alive and growing.